Saturday, October 27, 2018

 A Christian Discourse On Halloween

 Halloween is hotly debated subject matter amongst Christian circles.
 Some believe the festival to be harmless and entertaining.
-Others maintain that it is evidence of a morally bankrupt society, and that Christian who allow their children to go trick-or-treating are compromising the faith.
+Others maintain that it is evidence of a morally bankrupt society, and that Christians who allow their children to go trick-or-treating are compromising the faith.
 Halloween has certainly been a source of controversy within the church.
 There exists a stark contrast of perspective on this issue.
 Therefore, a brief exercise of discernment would be wise.

 1 comment:

-There's a wee bit more to the history of Halloween, which I'll note in a moment.
+1. There's a wee bit more to the history of Halloween, which I'll note in a moment.
 However, Jesse has it right in that it should be a matter of personal conscience.
 First, I've never known anyone personally who practiced any occult activities on Halloween, and dressing up like witches or goblins is no different than dressing up as fairies, etc. Too many legalistic people really get into the whole condemnation thing (I find most are KJVOs, which is a legalistic ideology to begin with.).
 As for the additional history--or, as Paul Harvey would say, the rest of the story--Doug Evans had a good, short history in regards to how Halloween entered the Church:

 Halloween 2018 is thankfully over, the Roman Catholic created celebration and adoration of all things evil has passed taking Christians with them on their slow spiral into hell.
 Did I say that the Roman church created Halloween?